gmr/On-Rabbits-and-Elephants/README.md

 3. In the RabbitMQ Management Web UI add:

-   a.
-A direct exchange called "postgres"
+ 1. A direct exchange called "postgres"

-   b.
-A queue called "transactions"
+ 2. A queue called "transactions"

-   c.
-Bind the queue "transactions" to the exchange "postgres" with the routing key "pubish_transactions"
+ 3. Bind the queue "transactions" to the exchange "postgres" with the routing key "pubish_transactions"

 4. Modify and then import the server.sql into your primary database